Zandar: Devil's Due comics

 Zandar's actions come back to affect him when Duke and former Joe commander, Phillip Rey, arrive at a Dreadnoks HQ to confront him for information.
 Zartan literally throws Zandar at the pair, saying that apart from killing him, the two can do what they wish; this is Zandar's punishment for betraying Cobra.

 IDW

-In this continuity, Zandar speaks between himself and his sister privately with shared, poetical language, echoing each other's words and ideas.
-Zandar is deeply psychologically and emotionally attached to and dependent upon his twin, refusing to be separated from and loyal to her above all else.

 Zandar and Zarana make an appearance supplying weapons to the Heathens motorcycle gang, who are working under "The One's" program.
 Concerned only with their money, not the gang's politics or goals, the twins demand their payment, but not before a G.I.
 Joe strike team attacks and orders them to surrender.
 The twins flee on their motorbike, but not before realizing neither one of them collected their fee.
 They also realize "The One" considers them expendable and vow to put an end to "The One."
 Shipwreck follows them as they speed away, informing them he's got them outgunned.
 Zandar and Zarana use holography to conceal themselves and their bike.
 The Dreadnok twins were apprehended shortly thereafter and taken into custody.